 The opening times reflects the last “official” runner crossing a particular location plus clean-up.

-Straggler buses will follow “Rear Pace” (14 minute per mile) to collect runners who are unable to maintain the maximum pace.
+Straggler buses will follow “Rear Pace” to collect runners who are unable to maintain the maximum pace.

 WP 2: Intersection of M and 33rd Streets, NW, in Georgetown.

-WP 5/7: Independence Ave and Ohio Dr SW at West Potomac Park.
+WP 5/7: Independence Avenue and Ohio Drive SW at West Potomac Park.

 WP 6: Ohio Drive SW parking area near the end of Hains Point.

-WP 8: At Madison Dr NW and 12th St NW along the National Mall.
+WP 8: At Madison Drive NW and 12th Street NW along the National Mall.

-WP 9: At Jefferson Dr SW and 7th St SW along the National Mall.
+WP 9: At Jefferson Drive SW and 7th Street SW along the National Mall.

 Gatorade Endurance Formula

-AS 2/3: Along Rock Creek Park at Virginia Avenue.
+AS 2/3: Along Rock Creek and Potomac Parkway below Waterside Drive

-AS 9: Fern Street Parking lot at Army/Navy Drive
+AS 9: Eads Street Parking lot at Army/Navy Drive

 - Medical Information tent is located at the intersection of Lynn Street and Fairfax Drive.
 Medical personnel will track runners and record medical data to ensure timely updates are available to families of runners receiving assistance.

-- Oranges: west side of Rock Creek Parkway at Thompson's boat house prior to Virginia Avenue at Mile 7.
+- Oranges: west side of Rock Creek Parkway at Thompson's boat house after Virginia Avenue at Mile 7.
 Thanks Wegmans!

-- Jelly Belly Sport Beans: at the intersection of Jefferson Dr SW and 4 Street SW along the National Mall prior to WP 9 at Mile 17.
+- Jelly Belly Sport Beans: at the intersection of Jefferson Dr SW and 4 Street SW along the National Mall to WP 9 before Mile 19.
 Sport Beans™ jelly beans (gluten free) are formulated with electrolytes, carbohydrates and vitamins B and C to sustain and replenish energy during intense exercise.
 This revolutionary product maximizes performance and ensures ideal portion control, with four delicious flavors that will keep you going.

 - Mile 1.
 Set-up Duo